Guide to MBA Scholarships for 2021 - Organizations, Awards & Eligibility

 - Amount: Up to 50 percent of the tuition fees

 - Who Should Apply: Women of all backgrounds and nationalities.
 Candidates who demonstrate financial need will be given preference.
-Also, financing plan is required.
+Also, a financing plan is required.

 - About the Donor: ESADE helps deserving candidates take up their MBA program with the help of scholarships.
 The scholarships are available to women who can bring their unique perspectives and experiences to the program.
 Recipients of the scholarship are expected to contribute to the ESADE Women in Business Club during their time in the program.